Skill Evolution

 - Grows unbounded.
 No mechanism stops you at any size.

-- CC auto-loads everything in
+- CC auto-loads everything under

-.claude/rules/*.mdinto every<system-reminder>.
+.claude/rules/**into every<system-reminder>.
 At 40,000 chars CC emits a yellow warning, but by then you've burned that context on every prompt for weeks. - Stale entries pollute the loaded context (Q1 2024 decisions for a Q4 2026 session — irrelevant but billed).

 - Recursive search/replace breaks (one wrong-line edit corrupts a 30k file).